Source2Synth: Synthetic Data Generation and Curation Grounded in Real Data Sources: Experimental Setup

+\textbf{Evaluation data} The HotpotQA benchmark~\citep{Yang2018HotpotQAAD} (HPQA) consists of 113,000 examples of multi-hop question-answer pairs based on Wikipedia, split in train, test, and validation sets. \citet{Yang2018HotpotQAAD} recommend the FullWiki setup to test multi-hop reasoning abilities of models, for this reason, we use this setup for the evaluation with the test set.

-\paragraph{Data} To evaluate multi-hop question answering abilities, we evaluate our \ourtool method on HotPotQA~\citep{Yang2018HotpotQAAD}.
-HotPotQA is a benchmark based on Wikipedia containing 113,000 examples of multi-hop question-answer pairs and is split in train, test, and validation sets.
-Each entry in HotPotQA is constructed such that: 1) each question requires finding and reasoning over multiple supporting documents in order to answer; 2) each entry provides sentence-level supporting facts for strong supervision and explainability of the prediction; 3) each question can be classified as either a comparison or bridge question.
+Each entry in HPQA is constructed such that: 1) each question requires finding and reasoning over multiple supporting documents to be able to answer it; 2) each entry provides sentence-level supporting facts for strong supervision and explainability of the prediction; 3) each question is either comparison or bridge type.

-A comparison question entails comparing the same concept between $n$ objects (e.g. "Who is the tallest student in class?"), while a bridge question builds on a logical and/or causal link and requires deriving one statement to get to the answer (e.g. "What is the height of the student that topped the entry exam?" - this requires first identifying the student that topped the exam.
-The hop length is the number of comparison objects for comparison questions or the number of links for bridge questions.
-In our case, we chose $n=2$ to be consistent with HotPotQA.
-The test set consists of 7,405 entries, split evenly between bridge and comparison questions.
-We only generate synthetic data for bridge questions, since they pose a bigger challenge to current LLMs.
-In order to counterbalance this disparity, we include 500 comparison questions from HotPotQA's training dataset in our fine-tuning dataset.
+A comparison question entails comparing the same concept between $n$ objects, e.g. "Who is the tallest student in class?", while a bridge question builds on a logical and/or causal link and requires deriving statements to get to the answer.
+E.g. "What is the height of the student that topped the entry exam?" , which requires first identifying the student that topped the exam.
+The hop length is the number of compared objects, for comparison questions, and for bridge questions, it is the number of links.
+We choose $n=2$ to be consistent with HPQA.
+The test set consists of $7,405$ entries, split evenly between bridge and comparison questions.~\ourtool{} only generates synthetic data for bridge questions.
+To counterbalance this, we include five hundred comparison questions from HPQA training dataset in the fine-tuning dataset.

+\textbf{Evaluation data contamination checks} For each synthetic question generated by~\ourtool{}, we check if its entity $E$ (seed) is present in any of the questions in HPQA's test-set.
+If so, we check whether the two questions are the same.
+We found that none of the synthetic data overlaps with the questions in HPQA test set.

-\paragraph{Metrics} We measure the performance using soft exact match (soft-EM) as the metric.
-Soft-EM is 1 if the generated output contains the golden answer and 0 otherwise.
+\textbf{Metrics} We measure the performance using the soft exact match metric (soft-EM).
+Soft-EM uses string comparison, it is one if the generated output contains the golden answer and zero otherwise.

-\paragraph{Model} The base model used in the experiments in MHQA is Llama-2 70B-Chat.
-We hence fine-tune \ourtool and various other baseline methods initializing from this model. \ourtool is trained with 1250 synthetic examples, unless noted otherwise, in addition to the 500 HotPotQA examples described above.